njitvjk/Project2_crashcource/readme.md

 ### Assignment-5 CSV File Handling ,Design your own code

-#### Operations
+### Operations
 Addition<br/>
 Subtraction<br/>
 Mulitplication<br/>
 Divison with exception for Division by zero

 ### Tasks
-1.Watchdog implementation to move file from input to done folder<br/>
+1. Watchdog implementation to move file from input to done folder<br/>
-2.pandas dataframe has been implemented for Arithematic operations<br/>
+2. pandas dataframe has been implemented for Arithematic operations<br/>

-3.Logging mechanism at level INFO has been implemented to capture log result and exceptions<br/>
+3. Logging mechanism at level INFO has been implemented to capture log result and exceptions<br/> a.timestamp<br/>
-    a.timestamp<br/>
     b.Input file name <br/>
     c.Operation<br/>